Amorymeltzer/mls/notes.md

 ### ToDo
 - More content! :+1: :100: :+1:
+- Player noisiness is a real issue if they missed the first X games.
+Currently not figuring for it but should
 #### Stats
-- Stat predictions, goals?
-Team stats (RF/RA), PCA plots? -> Joe
+- Team stats (RF/RA), PCA plots?
-- Individual stats with goal AVG?
+- Individual stats with predictions, goal AVG?
 Would need player pages...
-- Player noisiness is a real issue if they missed the first X games.
-Currently not figuring for it but should
 #### Archive system
 - Small links to other archived tables - next/previous seasons?
 - Should mainpage list seasons from oldest to newest, newest to oldest, or old to new within a year, or what?
 Maybe new line for each year?